zexihan/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 and 5x5 filter sizes and depths between 24 and 53 (model.py lines 18-24) The model includes RELU layers to introduce nonlinearity and the data is normalized in the model using a Keras lambda layer.
+My model consists of a convolution neural network with 3x3 and 5x5 filter sizes and depths between 24 and 53 (model.py lines 18-24) The model includes ELU layers to introduce nonlinearity and the data is normalized in the model using a Keras lambda layer.

 #### 2. Attempts to reduce overfitting in the model